 Indicators: Reduction or Withdrawal of Reception Conditions 1.
-Does the law provide for the possibility to reduce material reception conditions? ∑ Yes ☐ No 2.
-Does the legislation provide for the possibility to withdraw material reception conditions? ⊠ Yes □ No
+Does the law provide for the possibility to reduce material reception conditions?
+Yes 🗌 No 2.
+Does the legislation provide for the possibility to withdraw material reception conditions?
+Yes 🗌 No

-The Reception Conditions Regulations provide that reception conditions can be reduced or withdrawn by the Minister of Justice in one of the following four situations, where the applicant: 156
+The Reception Conditions Regulations provide that reception conditions can be reduced or withdrawn by the Minister of Justice in one of the following four situations, where the applicant:236

-- 1. Has not cooperated with the protection application such that the failure to take a first instance decision can be attributable in whole or in part to the applicant.
-The Regulations detail that delay can be attributed to the applicant when he or she: fails to make reasonable efforts to establish identity; acts in some way which causes delay to processing of applications without reasonable excuse; or otherwise fails to comply with an obligation relating to the asylum application.157 - 2.
+- Has not cooperated with the protection application such that the failure to take a first instance decision can be attributable in whole or in part to the applicant.
+The Regulations detail that delay can be attributed to the applicant when he or she: fails to make reasonable efforts to establish identity; acts in some way which causes delay to processing of applications without reasonable excuse; or otherwise fails to comply with an obligation relating to the asylum application.237 - 2.
 Has not complied with some aspect of the asylum procedure.
-This ground is particularly vague as it refers to "an obligation under an enactment relating to the application" rather than any specific aspect of the IPA.158 Hypothetically, this means that a failure to comply with any aspect of the application process - no matter how insignificant - could be a ground for reducing or withdrawing reception conditions, so long as the Minister is satisfied that the applicant has failed to provide a "reasonable excuse".
+This ground is particularly vague as it refers to "an obligation under an enactment relating to the application" rather than any specific aspect of the IPA.238 Hypothetically, this means that a failure to comply with any aspect of the application process no matter how insignificant could be a ground for reducing or withdrawing reception conditions, so long as the Minister is satisfied that the applicant has failed to provide a "reasonable excuse". - 3.
+Has seriously breached the house rules of the place of accommodation. - 4.
+Has engaged in seriously violent behaviour.
+"Seriously violent behaviour" is not defined in the Regulations, which raises a question of when violent behaviour will reach the level of being sufficiently serious to warrant the reduction or withdrawal of reception conditions.
+It is therefore left to the Minister to determine when behaviour will meet the threshold of being "seriously violent".